 Juliet Kaarbo joined the Politics and International Relations department in June 2011 as a Senior Lecturer and was promoted to Professor with a Personal Chair in Foreign Policy in 2015.
 She served as Postgraduate Adviser for Politics & International Relations (2013-2016) and is the founding co-Director of CeSeR.

 Julie previously held posts at the Graduate Institute of International Studies in Geneva and the University of Kansas where she served as Director of Faculty Programs in the Office of International Programs, and as Director of Graduate Studies in the Department of Political Science.
 In 2009, she was awarded a Visiting Scientist Fellowship by the Scientific and Technological Research Council of Turkey.
 She has received awards for conference papers and for post-graduate mentoring.

-Julie is the 2018 Distinguished Scholar in Foreign Policy Analysis for the Foreign Policy Analysis section of the International Studies Association.
+In 2018, Julie was named the Distinguished Scholar in Foreign Policy Analysis for the Foreign Policy Analysis section of the International Studies Association.